The Legend of the Selkies | Ultimate Mythology Blog – Top Selkie Facts

 Although she may appear to settle into her human life and may even have children with her human husband, as soon as she can find her selkie skin, she will immediately flee and return to the sea.

-The story varies from place to place, as some say that she discovers the whereabouts of her skin, and some others say that one of her children comes upon it by accident.
-Some also say that she had already been married to a selkie husband.
-Whatever the case, as soon as she gets the sealskin she returns to the ocean.
+The story varies from place to place.
+Some say that she discovers the whereabouts of her skin, and others claim that one of her children comes upon it by accident.
+Some stories also say that she had already been married to a selkie husband.
+Whatever the case, as soon as she gets the sealskin, she returns to the ocean.

 Legend of the Selkies